 Once you’ve written your blog post and have distributed it, rest assured your content will meet your customers where and when they want it.
 Let’s say someone was scrolling through their Facebook newsfeed and a friend shared your company’s blog post about 3 Ways To Use Facebook Reactions To Benefit Your Business.
 That user you have no connection with yet might be a business owner who has no idea how to even use those new Facebook reactions.
 They click on your link and boom.
 You have a new visitor to your website and just introduced yourself as a credible source of information they can trust.

 According to HubSpot, companies who blog receive 97% more links to their website!
-The reason business blogs work is because they aren’t pushy.
+The reason business blogging works is because they aren’t pushy.
 They provide helpful and educational content that catches readers’ eyes when it’s most convenient to them.

 Where’s the Proof?